Weizhi-T/SoloShuttlePose/README.md

     Accelerate process by skipping some valid frames in the video.

-    Finding valid whole frames using bisection so the tool can process video faster.
+    Finding valid frame using bisection so that the tool can process video faster.

     Fix the frame count bug. (ori-version start from frame 1)

-    Fix the clipvideo fps is different from the ori-video bug.
+    Fix the clipvideo fps which is different from the ori-video bug.